Alfred Nzo District Municipality

-Alfred Nzo is one of the 6 districts of Eastern Cape province of South Africa.
-The seat of Alfred Nzo is Mount Ayliff.
-The majority of its 801 344 people speak Xhosa.
+The Alfred Nzo District Municipality (uMasipala weSithili sase Alfred Nzo) is one of the 6 districts of the Eastern Cape province of South Africa.
+The seat is Mount Ayliff.
+The majority of its 801,344 residents speak isiXhosa.
 The district code is DC44.

-It is named after Alfred Baphethuxolo Nzo, a former secretary-general of the African National Congress and minister of foreign affairs in Nelson Mandela's cabinet from 1994 to 1999.
+It is named after Alfred Baphethuxolo Nzo, a former secretary-general of the African National Congress and the Minister of Foreign Affairs in Nelson Mandela's cabinet from 1994 to 1999.

 Geography

-The Alfred Nzo District Municipality contains the following towns: Mount Frere, Mount Ayliff, Maluti and Matatiele.
+The Alfred Nzo District Municipality contains the following towns: Mount Frere, Mount Ayliff, Maluti, Matatiele, Bizana and Tabankulu.
 It is the smallest and one of the poorest districts in the province.